Welcome

 Source: McGrath, R., Lamba, R., Bhatt, S., & Maloney, A. (2025).
 A short trust in automation scale.
 International Journal of Human–Computer Interaction, 41(3), 1–13. doi:10.1080/10447318.2024.2366182

-Trust in AI System — 3-Item Scale
+Trust in AI System — 3-Item Scale (1=Not at all • 7=Extremely)

 Not